Meet Ivonne Herrera.

 ''Our coffee is the reflection of dedication, effort, and hard work of all the people that harvest and produce it."

 Las Paràsitas, Santa Rosa de Lima, Guatemala, 1500m

 Catuai / Sarchimore / Caturra

 Ivonne's coffee was traced

-from bean to cup on blockchain
+from bean to cup

 Farm: Las Paràsitas, Santa Rosa de Lima, Guatemala

 Exporter: Unitrade, Guatemala

 Roaster: Onda Origins, Seattle, Washington, USA

 For the past two years, Ivonne has been losing money on her farm.
 That's because the the global market has kept the price of coffee artificially low, even though the cost of coffee for consumers has skyrocketed.
 And a lack of supply chain transparency keeps consumers in the dark.